gnolang/gno/contribs/github-bot/README.md

 The bot operates by defining a set of rules that are evaluated against each pull request passed as parameter.
 These rules are categorized into automatic and manual checks:

 - **Automatic Checks**: These are rules that the bot evaluates automatically.
 If a pull request meets the conditions specified in the rule, then the corresponding requirements are exectued.
 For example, ensuring that changes to specific directories are reviewed by specific team members.
 - **Manual Checks**: These require human intervention.
 If a pull request meets the conditions specified in the rule, then a checkbox that can be checked only by specified teams is displayed on the bot comment.
-For example, determining if infrastructure needs to be updated based on changes in specific files.
+For example, determining if infrastructure needs to be updated based on changes to specific files.

 The bot configuration is defined in Go and is located in the file [config.go](./config.go).

-### Conditions

-// TODO

-### Requirements

-// TODO

 ### GitHub Token

-// TODO
+For the bot to make requests to the GitHub API, it needs a Personal Access Token.
+The fine-grained permissions to assign to the token for the bot to function are:

+- `pull_requests` scope to read is the bare minimum to run the bot in dry-run mode
+- `pull_requests` scope to write to be able to update bot comment, assign user, apply label and request review
+- `contents` scope to read to be able to check if the head branch is up to date with another one
+- `commit_statuses` scope to write to be able to update pull request bot status check

 ## Usage